KD&D banner

 About KD&D

-For 6+ years I've been teaching High School Theater, Public Speaking, & running a D&D Club, as such I am happy to have new players.
+For a decade I've been teaching High School Theater, Public Speaking, & running a D&D Club, as such I am happy to have new players.
 During 2020 lockdowns I started running games professionally on Roll20 and have had a blast running epic adventures online.
-Prefer to run 5e D&D with homebrew tweaks, discussed with players in a Session Zero.
-Games held on Roll20 VTT, Discord Voice and Video (per player preference).
+Prefer to run 5e D&D with minor homebrew tweaks, all discussed with players in a Session Zero.
+I'm also a very big fan of Daggerheart.
+My games are held on Roll20 VTT, using Discord Voice and Video (per player preference).
 Socials...
 Discord: yipsi YouTube: KD&D TikTok: @kale_kdnd

 At a glance